RAM drive: History and operating system specifics

+The 128kB Atari 130XE (with DOS 2.5) and Commodore 128 natively support RAM drives, as does ProDOS for the Apple II.
+On systems with 128kB or more of RAM, ProDOS automatically creates a RAM drive named /RAM.

 IBM added a RAM drive named VDISK.SYS to PC DOS (version 3.0) in August 1984, which was the first DOS component to use extended memory.
 VDISK.SYS was not available in Microsoft's MS-DOS as it, unlike most components of early versions of PC DOS, was written by IBM.
 Microsoft included the similar program RAMDRIVE.SYS in MS-DOS 3.2 (released in 1986), which could also use expanded memory.
 It was discontinued in Windows 7.
 DR-DOS and the DR family of multi-user operating systems also came with a RAM disk named VDISK.SYS.
 In Multiuser DOS, the RAM disk defaults to the drive letter M: (for memory drive).
 AmigaOS has had a built in RAM drive since the release of version 1.1 in 1985 and still has it in AmigaOS 4.1 (2010).
-Apple Computer added the functionality to the Apple Macintosh with System 7's Memory control panel in 1991, and kept the feature through the life of Mac OS 9.
-Mac OS X users can use the hdid, newfs (or newfs hfs) and mount utilities to create, format and mount a RAM drive.
+Apple Computer added the functionality to the Apple II series with ProDOS and, later, to Apple Macintosh with System 7's Memory control panel in 1991, and kept the feature through the life of Mac OS 9.

 A RAM drive innovation introduced in 1986 but made generally available in 1987 by Perry Kivolowitz for AmigaOS was the ability of the RAM drive to survive most crashes and reboots.
 Called the ASDG Recoverable Ram Disk, the device survived reboots by allocating memory dynamically in the reverse order of default memory allocation (a feature supported by the underlying OS) so as to reduce memory fragmentation.
 A "super-block" was written with a unique signature which could be located in memory upon reboot.
 The super-block, and all other RRD disk "blocks" maintained check sums to enable the invalidation of the disk if corruption was detected.
 At first, the ASDG RRD was locked to ASDG memory boards and used as a selling feature.
 Later, the ASDG RRD was made available as shareware carrying a suggested donation of 10 dollars.
 The shareware version appeared on Fred Fish Disks 58 and 241.
 AmigaOS itself would gain a Recoverable Ram Disk (called "RAD") in version 1.3.

 Many Unix and Unix-like systems provide some form of RAM drive functionality, such as /dev/ram on Linux, or md(4) on FreeBSD.
 RAM drives are particularly useful in high-performance, low-resource applications for which Unix-like operating systems are sometimes configured.
 There are also a few specialized "ultra-lightweight" Linux distributions which are designed to boot from removable media and stored in a ramdisk for the entire session.